wordofwarning/wordofwarning.org/current/2012-emergency/Zarts/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
+####Clarissa Sacchelli   *Untitled*
+A performance about a desire for stillness.
+It is about what moves to immobilise, and what is in stillness to move; about an impossible possibility that can just exist in inter-relations.

+Clarissa Sacchelli is a London based artist creating her own work since 2007.
+She works with video art, performance art, dance and installation.
+Her works have been presented in Brazil, UK and Portugal.
+Clarissa is currently is studying a Masters in Creative Practice at Laban.

 ####Angel Club (north)   *The Mirror Twins*
 The 'mirror twins' take the weight from your shoulders and transport you to exotic climes in this head to head encounter of canapé art.